-COMPUTER and OFFICE INFORMATION SYSTEMS Option III.
-Office Information Systems Associate of Applied Science Degree
+COMPUTER INFORMATION SYSTEMS Option III.
+Office Information Systems

 This program is designed for students seeking employment in the field of the technical concentration.
 The program is not designed for transfer, although many of the courses are transferable to some senior institutions.
 NOTE: Required courses may not be available every semester.
 Due to limited course offerings, degree seeking students may find it necessary to extend completion timelines and attend both day and evening classes.